How to Use Google Ads Conversion Tracking With Calendly

 A few years ago, I would have had to give you some bad news; there was no way for Calendly to track conversions in this way for you.
 There were some workarounds you could use, and you can still use them, but you have a couple of different options.

-Tracking Conversions Forum on Calendly Help Section
+Tracking Conversions Forum On Calendly Help Section

 Thankfully, after dozens of users submitted feature requests to Calendly, they added the feature to integrate Google Analytics into their code.
 This leaves you with a choice: how do you want to integrate analytics in a way that works for you?
 I'll cover the main options you have.